 - be able to articulate their vision for positively leading and sustaining change in learning and teaching at their institution.

-A great programme for early to mid-career academics, new to programme or department leadership and change.
-The programme empowers participants with the essence of pertinent theories and people-enhancing skills to implement effective and sustainable change.
+A great program for early to mid-career academics, new to program or department leadership and change.
+The program empowers participants with the essence of pertinent theories and people-enhancing skills to implement effective and sustainable change.

 Jenny Poskitt, Director of College Projects, Massey University, New Zealand